mnizicqa/bug-reports-for-luma-ecommerce-store/Readme.md

 This is a bug report written after testing of the Luma ecommerce store website.

-You can check demo website on the following link [Luma ecommerce store] (https://magento.softwaretestingboard.com/what-is-new.html).
+You can check demo website on the following link https://magento.softwaretestingboard.com/what-is-new.html.

 You are free to check the bug report, and test the store also by yourself, and to try and find even more bugs.